JasonFreeberg/R_Tutorials/README.md

   - Students should have a programming background of some sort
   - Grading critera
   - Suggested homework
-- Ensure all students set up with course materials
+- Ensure all students are set up with course materials
   - R, RStudio
   - Jupyter, course notebooks
     - Download this repo
     - Install this [R Kernel](https://github.com/IRkernel/IRkernel) for Jupyter
   - DataCamp.com
-    - Student discount (hopefully)
+    - $9 Monthly Subscription [Student Discount]  (hopefully)
 - Cover the basics of running a Jupyter Notebook
   - Command line argument: "jupyter notebook"
   - Keyboard shortcuts